AustralianBioCommons/doc_guidelines/documentation_templates/tools.md

 > General installation guide.

-> If there are different installation requirements based on infrastructures you could indicate these here, or in the individual infrastructure documentation template: https://github.com/AustralianBioCommons/doc_guidelines/blob/master/infrastructure_optimisation.md
+> If there are different installation requirements for specific compute infrastructures you could indicate these here, or in an individual infrastructure documentation template: https://github.com/AustralianBioCommons/doc_guidelines/blob/master/infrastructure_optimisation.md

 ### Quick start guide